Stump-tailed macaque: Behaviour and ecology

+Stump-tailed macaques share a similar social structure with other macaque species, with a linear, hereditary dominance hierarchy hereditary in females and fluctuating among males based on their fighting ability and social maneuvering.
+Compared to rhesus and long-tail macaques, stump-tails defuse intense confrontations, are relatively tolerant of group members, and have a surprisingly rich repertoire of reconciliation tactics.

 Reproduction

-A study population of female stump-tailed macaques was found to have increased levels of steroid sex hormones, specifically 17β-estradiol and progesterone levels.
-17β-estradiol levels were significantly greater during summer and fall and progesterone levels were significantly greater during summer, fall and winter.
-This explains how stump-tailed macaques have two mating seasons per year: one in summer (July–August) and one in fall (November).
+A study population of female stump-tailed macaques was found to have two mating seasons per year: one in summer (July–August) and one in fall (November).
 This is supported by the distribution of birth frequency in stump-tailed macaques.